giacomodeliberali/ICT-infrastructure/README.md

 Generally 2 racks (each 70 cm), 1 colling row (30 cm), 2 racks, 1 row ..

 ### Liquid cooling
 Having water in a DC is a risky business (even if there are different ways to handle a fire).
-Make the water flow ont thre CPUs lowers the temperature for ~40%.
+Make the water flow on the CPUs lowers the temperature for ~40%.
 One way of chilling the water could be pushing it down to the ground.
 Water Distribution System, like the Power Distribution System.

 ## Current
-A 32 KW (consume of 10 appartments) datacenter is small.

 **Direct Current Transformers** from AC to DC.
 Direct current is distributed inside the datacenter even if is more dangerous than Alternating current.

 Watt = cos fi * V * A
 **cos fi** gives the efficency of the power supply and generally it changes according to the ammount of current needed (idle vs under pressure).
 For example an idle server with 2 CPUs (14 cores each) consumes 140 Watts.

 ### Power Distribution